-In the upper division baccalaureate degree category, two semester hours in fire service administration or fire management.
+In the upper division baccalaureate degree category, two semester hours in fire science, emergency management, or public safety.

 This six-day course is designed to guide students in gaining and sharing the knowledge, skills and abilities to effectively develop, manage and lead hazardous materials and/or other all-hazards special operations response capabilities used in specialized emergency response.